Parliament of Australia: Monarch

-Most of the constitutional functions of the Crown are given to the Governor-General, whom the King appoints on the advice of the Prime Minister to act as his representative in Australia.
-However, by convention, the Governor-General usually exercises these powers only upon the advice of the Prime Minister.
+All of the constitutional functions of the King are exercisable by the governor-general (except the power to appoint the governor-general), whom the King appoints as his federal representative in Australia on the advice of the prime minister.
+However, by convention, the governor-general exercises these powers only upon the advice of ministers, except for limited circumstances covered by the reserve powers.

+In Parliament, the monarch legally shares co-equally the law making powers of the Commonwealth with the Senate and House of Representatives.
+As such their royal assent (usually expressed by the governor-general) is required for a bill to become an act and thus part of the law.
+The government does not formally advise the governor-general to grant assent, but it is expected that they will act in accordance with the democratically elected houses of Parliament and assent has never been refused.

 Senate

-The upper house of the Australian Parliament is the Senate, which consists of 76 members.
-Like the United States Senate, on which it was partly modelled, the Australian Senate includes an equal number of senators from each state, regardless of population.
-Unlike it, however, the Australian Senate has always been directly elected.
-(The US Senate has been directly elected only from 1913.)
+The upper house of the Australian Parliament consists of 76 members and is called the Senate,.
+It has founding principles dervied from both the British 'Westminster' traditions and the US 'Washington' models structure, often referred to as the "Wash-minster' model.
+Drawing inspiration from the United States Senate fundamental structure, the Australian Senate includes an equal number of senators from each state, regardless of population.
+Conversely the Australian Senate draws many of its traditions and symbols from the British House of Lords (which does not elect members), such as the Red Chamber and the Usher of the Black Rod.

 The Constitution allows Parliament to determine the number of senators by legislation, provided that the six original states are equally represented.
 Furthermore, the Constitution provides that each original state is entitled to at least six senators.
 However, neither of these provisions applies to any newly admitted states, or to territories.
-Pursuant to an Act of Parliament passed in 1973, Senators are elected to represent the territories.
-Currently, the two Northern Territory Senators represent the residents of the Northern Territory as well as the Australian external territories of Christmas Island and the Cocos (Keeling) Islands.
-The two Australian Capital Territory Senators represent the Australian Capital Territory, the Jervis Bay Territory and since 1 July 2016, Norfolk Island.
-While only half of the State Senate seats go up for re-election each three years (except in the case of a double dissolution) as they serve six-year terms, all of the Territory Senators must face the voters every three years.
+Since an act was passed in 1974, senators have been elected to represent the territories.
+Currently, the two Northern Territory senators represent the residents of the Northern Territory as well as the Australian external territories of Christmas Island and the Cocos (Keeling) Islands.
+The two Australian Capital Territory senators represent the Australian Capital Territory, the Jervis Bay Territory and since 1 July 2016, Norfolk Island.
+Only half of the state Senate seats go up for re-election each three years (except in the case of a double dissolution) as they serve six-year terms; however territory Senators do not have staggered terms and hence face re-election every three years.